RootBank/example-product-modules/README.md

 4. Submit a Pull Request with your changes to merge into `main`.
 4. When you merge a Pull Request into `main` on Github, a Github Action would automatically override the host and org details for each template and `rp push` them to the correct orgs on all the stacks.

-Adding another stack to the list:
+### Adding another stack to the list:

 1. Create the appropriate organisation on the new stack to house the template product modules.
 1. Create a product module for each template in this directory.
 Their keys must match the keys defined in `./deployment.yaml`.
 1. Open `./deployment.yaml` and add the stack & organisation to deploy to.
-1. Open the Github org's secrets and add an API key for `host`
+1. Open the Github org's secrets and add an API key for the new `host`, similar format to the others.
+1. Open `.github/workflows/deployment.yml` and add the new secret key to the env vars list.

 ### Todo list